Naman814/SocialMedia-Matrimony/UniTie-matrimony/README.md

 ## Credits

-This app was built by TEAM 3 - GEN CHALLENGERS (HYDERABAD).
-Special thanks to [List any contributors or resources used].
+This app was built by Naman.

 ## License